Overview and legal framework

 There is an additional reason specific to children on which basis bail can be refused:

-- for the child’s own welfare.
-This criterion has been found not to breach a child’s rights when refused bail at the police station for own their protection.5 Bail in relation to children may also be withheld on the following bases:
+- for the child’s own welfare – this criterion has been found not to breach a child’s rights when refused bail at the police station for their own protection.

 - the child is already in custody serving a sentence